Older man in his 60s smoking a cigarette while an older woman in the background looks sad, reflecting the impact of smoking on relationships.

 • If you want enough money to buy that car, you make plans for it—you save for a down payment and check out various insurances.
 In a few months, you will have the money for the down payment, the best insurance that fits your needs, and the ability to buy that car—that’s the future (beyond the nose).

-I eventually quit because it was making me sick and tired.
+How did I do it?
+I started planning and thinking more futuristicly.
+I wanted a better life for myself.
 I began researching health, wellness, spirituality, and societal beliefs for a more purposeful life.

 So, I know the impact of cravings on the brain, but I didn’t understand the ‘why’ or the ‘how.’
 I had to make up my mind.
 I developed a mindset and never had to worry about the price of a pack of cigarettes again or having to stand outdoors in zero-degree weather to sneak a ciggy!

-Understanding how the brain works and knowing that cravings decrease over time will empower people to quit, improve their health, stop planting the seeds for nicotine receptor growth, and stop allowing our noses to get in the way.
+Understanding how the brain works and knowing that cravings decrease over time empowered me.
+I hope to empower others to improve their health and stop planting the seeds for nicotine receptor growth, and stop allowing their noses to get in the way.

 I could write a list of activities and ways to practice mindfulness to reduce stress when the temptation to light up strikes.
 But there are myriad websites where you can find this information.